Untitled 96: Description

-The photograph depicts the artist portraying a young teenager girl with short blonde hair, lying on a linoleum floor, wearing an orange sweater and a short skirt, as she clutches the scrap of a newspaper.
+The photograph depicts the artist portraying a young teenage girl with short blonde hair, lying on a linoleum floor, wearing an orange sweater and a short skirt, as she clutches a scrap of newspaper.
 Cindy Sherman explained about the composition: "I was thinking of a young girl who may have been cleaning the kitchen for her mother and who ripped something out of the newspaper, something asking 'Are you lonely?' or 'Do you want to be friends?' or 'Do you want to go on a vacation?'
-She's cleaning the floor, she rips this out and she's thinking about it".
+She's cleaning the floor, she rips this out and she's thinking about it."